The Blue Mountains became my home after we moved to Blackheath in July 2017.

 This is a beautiful gallery to visit.
-Not only is the gallery itself interesting to look through but the gardens themselves are just beautiful to walk around.
+Not only is the gallery itself interesting to look through but the gardens themselves are a treat to walk around.

-The artwork is quirky and fun and something I thoroughly enjoyed looking at.
+The artwork is quirky and fun and something I thoroughly enjoyed.

 For more information and upcoming exhibitions visit www.fallsgallery.com.au.

 The Falls Gallery is located at 161 Falls Road, Wentworth Falls.
 Entry is $2.